Ensuring Product Safety

 Responding to Product Safety Issues

-“Silent House” is an outdoor type soundproof room for which a recall report was filed in November 2011.
+“Silent House” is an outdoor type soundproof room for which a recall was initiated in November 2011.
 There is a probability that the eaves over the entrance will fall down due to the onset of rust caused by the intrusion of rainwater from the caulked part of the eaves.
-As of May 31, 2012, Yamaha had completed response for 165 of the 215 products sold in total by conducting free inspections and repairs of the eaves.
+As of the end of May 2013, Yamaha had completed response for 202 of the 215 products sold in total by conducting free inspections and repairs of the eaves.

 Complying with Product Regulations and Standards Worldwide

-Yamaha has developed a structure for full compliance with regulations and standards worldwide pertaining to product quality and safety as well as environmental protection.
+Yamaha monitors trends in information for regulations and has decided on an internal policy and developed a structure for full compliance with regulations and standards worldwide pertaining to product quality and safety as well as environmental protection.

-For example, demand has in recent years expanded for the quick development and sale of products that comply with the increasingly stringent international standards that apply to electromagnetic waves.
-In responding to these calls, Yamaha has established within its headquarters a quality evaluation facility equipped with an array of measuring, analytical and evaluation devices including state-of-the-art electromagnetic wave-measuring facilities.
+In recent years international standards that apply to electromagnetic waves have become increasingly stringent, and Yamaha Corporation has established a quality evaluation facility equipped with an array of measuring, analytical and evaluation devices including electromagnetic wave-measuring facilities.
 The design division plays a leading role in evaluating product and component prototypes for compliance with respect to the regulations of relevant countries at this facility.

 An anechoic chamber used for electromagnetic wave measurement